NiceDuckGames/GDVN/README.md

 }
 ```

+This keeps the data readable, and is easily parsable by the engine using the Expression class.

 # Usage

 GDVN is used exactly the same as Godot's built-in JSON class.
 (See: [JSON Class Reference](https://docs.godotengine.org/en/stable/classes/class_json.html))

 An [example script](https://github.com/NiceDuckGames/GDVN/blob/main/gdvn/example.gd) is provided that demonstrates usage of the plugin.

+# Docs

 ### `Error parse(gdvn_text: String, keep_text: bool)`
 Non-static alternative to `parse_string()`.
 Returns an Error that can be used for custom error handling.
 The resulting data can be retrieved from the `data` member variable.